An Interview with the Woman Who Coined "Femtech" - Ida Tin

 Where did the inspiration to develop Clue come from?
 How did you and your co-founder Hans decide to work together on such a venture?

 Ida Tin (IT): Personal experience was really the reason I developed Clue.
 Reproductive health is an incredibly foundational and central part of our lives, but there’s a real lack of clarity for women over this generally.
 That starts the moment a woman has her first period and manages that part of her life and continues as she chooses if and what birth control method to use.
 When I was about 30 the pill wasn’t working well for me and I realized that there had been little innovation in this space for the past 50 years.

 Reproductive health is something that concerns both men and women.
 It is an instrumental part of both mine and Hans’ life - as my partner, and now the father of my children.
 He was, and is, as passionate about Clue as me - it therefore seemed natural that he would be part of this venture.

-JH: Did you always plan on working in the health tech field?
+Did you always plan on working in healthcare technology?

 IT: I have always been curious about women's health and was a Quantified Self person (someone who incorporates technology and data analysis into their daily life) long before I knew the term.
 These were the drivers to launch Clue - an app that could clue people in with personalized health data to give them awareness of the unique patterns in their bodies and their cycles.

-JH: What are the main reasons the lead someone to utilize Clue Connect?
+What are the main reasons the lead someone to utilize clue connect?
 What type of feedback have you received on this feature?

 IT: We want to make it easier for everyone to talk about menstrual health, and another way in which we try to encourage people to communicate more openly is through Clue Connect.
 Our cycle-sharing feature can provide a useful tool for making the menstrual cycle a natural part of conversation with the people around us.